 In 2011 an opportunity presented itself to the family in the form of the 1.5 acre Elevación Vineyard located at about 1,800 feet on the slopes of Howell Mountain (planted entirely to Cabernet Sauvignon).
 A friend of Bill’s owned this vineyard and needed some consulting help as well as help managing the vines.
 The vineyard owner suggested the Saladin’s purchase the fruit; they did so in 2011 (first commercial vintage) and continue to source from this vineyard for their flagship single vineyard Cabernet Sauvignon.

 Their wine making philosophy is to express the fruit and the terroir of the site rather then the oak or the wine making style.
-Their red wines from Napa usually see 18-20 months in oak.
-They pick for balance and their wines are often in the high 13 or at 14% alcohol range.
+Their red wines from Napa usually see 18-20 months, all in Hungarian oak (in a nod to his heritage from his father’s side of the family).
+They pick for balance and their wines are often in the high 13 or at 14% alcohol range – food friendly wines, if you will.

-The 2012 Howell Mountain Elevación Vineyard Cabernet Sauvignon is 96% varietal with the remaining 4% Petit Verdot coming from 6 rows in their family vineyard in St. Helena.
+The 2012 Saladin Cellars Howell Mountain Elevación Vineyard Cabernet Sauvignon is 96% varietal with the remaining 4% Petit Verdot coming from 6 rows in their family vineyard in St. Helena.
 Unlike the 2011 Notte di Vino which showed some intriguing pepper aromas, this wine has none of that (some of the same fruit is present but from the subsequent year).
 The aromas on this wine are voluptuous and powerful, yet elegant at the same time.
 Red cherry, blackberry, raspberry are all interwoven aromatically with a hint of toasted oak, vanilla and caramelized sugars on the bouquet.
 The palate is pleasing with red fruit flavors and a refined finish that shows a slight dust component along with well integrated tannins that linger more in the front of the palate rather then the back.
 Under 14% alcohol and only 120 cases made.
 Aged in new French and Hungarian oak.
 Very good value for the price – especially considering it’s Howell Mountain location.
+And Saladin Cellars was the first to produce commercially made wine from this particular vineyard.

 Their retail distribution is limited – in San Francisco you can find the wines at the San Francisco Trading Company.
 For more information and to join their mailing list, visit: www.saladincellars.com